-Saturn's rings exhibit a remarkable photometric property: the brightness of the A ring varies substantially with longitude, with the leading quadrant of each ansa being up to 35% brighter than the trailing quadrant.
-This prominent large-scale phenomenon is easily detectable even in relatively low resolution images of the rings, and yet it is the consequence of the dynamics of groups of ring particles that are below the resolution even of the stunning close-range Cassini images of the rings taken during Saturn orbital insertion (Porco et al. 2005).
-The Voyager 1 and 2 encounters provided the first close look at the nature of the asymmetry, such as its amplitude and radial variations throughout the A ring at a variety of viewing geometries (Franklin et al. 1987; Dones et al. 1993), but over a restricted range of wavelength and solar illumination angles.
-Here, we extend these observational results using a uniform set of Hubble Space Telescope (HST) WFPC2 images taken over the course of a full Saturn season (1996 to 2004).
-The broad wavelength coverage (UBVRI), high spatial resolution (~ 300 km/pixel), and excellent photometric accuracy (~ 1%), combined with dense sampling of the ring brightness surge near opposition, make this a uniquely valuable data set for exploring the detailed character of the azimuthal brightness variations.
+Saturn's rings exhibit a remarkable photometric property: the brightness of the A ring varies substantially with longitude, with the post-elongation quadrant of each ansa being up to 35% brighter than the pre-elongation quadrant.
+This prominent large-scale phenomenon is easily detectable even in relatively low resolution images of the rings, and yet it

+^{} Corresponding author.
+E-mail address: rfrench@wellesley.edu (R.G.
+French). is the consequence of the dynamics of groups of ring particles that are below the resolution even of the stunning close-range Cassini images of the rings taken during Saturn orbital insertion (Porco et al., 2005).
+The Voyager 1 and 2 encounters provided the first close look at the nature of the asymmetry, such as its amplitude and radial variations throughout the A ring at a variety of viewing geometries (Franklin et al., 1987; Dones et al., 1993), but over a restricted range of wavelength and solar illumination angles.
+Here, we extend these observational results using a uniform set of Hubble Space Telescope (HST) WFPC2 images taken over the course of a full Saturn season (1996-2004).
+The broad wavelength coverage (UBVRI), high spatial resolution (\sim 300 km px-1), and excellent photometric accuracy (\sim 1%), combined with dense sampling of the ring brightness surge near opposition, make this a uniquely valuable data set for exploring the detailed character of the azimuthal brightness variations.